 “Water,” my daughter croaked, as she swept the sweat from her brow in a somewhat exaggerated fashion.
 “I need water.”

 Those words would be a frequent refrain on a steamy hot August afternoon in the cobbled dreamy town of Kotor Montenegro.

 Our mission?
-Conquering the 1350 step rugged vertical hike to the aerie of the Castle of San Giovanni overlooking the Bay of Kotor.
+Conquering the 1350 step rugged vertical hike to the aerie of the Castle of San Giovanni overlooking the glorious Bay of Kotor.
 The Castle is also known as St. Johns Castle or the Kotor Fortress.
-The hiking trail is also known as the "Huff and Puff Trail," for obvious reasons.
-Despite that, the hike is one of the best things to do in Kotor.
+The hiking trail is also known as the “Huff and Puff Trail,” for obvious reasons.
+Despite that, the hike is must do in Kotor.

 Kotor’s UNESCO Fortifications

 Kotor’s fortifications, which are part of it’s UNESCO classification, are built on and into the steep limestone Lovcen Mountains.
 From below, they look more delicate than formidable.
 From above, you’ll be fortified by the spectacular views of the city walls, medieval Kotor, and the fjord-like Bay of Kotor, which the locals call Boka.